 The photon beam source for Hall-D will be based on coherent bremsstrahlung of the CEBAF 12 GeV beam with a diamond radiator.
 The photon beam generated by the interaction with the diamond radiator will consist of contributions both of incoherent un-polarized bremsstrahlung photons and partially linearly polarized coherent bremsstrahlung photons.
-As the angular divergence of the incoherent component is larger than the divergence of the coherent component, the coherent component of the photon beam can be enriched relative to the incoherent component by applying tight collimation after a sufficiently large drift space after the diamond radiator.
-It is planned to place the primary collimator of 3.4 mm diameter for Hall-D 76 m downstream of the diamond radiator which is roughly 22 m in front of the GlueX detector.
-This restricts the polar angles to less than $\sim 22 \mu rad$ as compared to the characteristic divergence of incoherent bremsstrahlung of $m_e/E_e \approx 42\mu rad$.
+As the angular divergence of the incoherent component is larger than the coherent component, the coherent component can be enriched relative to the incoherent component by collimation after a large drift space.
+It is planned to place the primary collimator for Hall-D 76 m downstream of the diamond radiator which is roughly 22 m in front of the GlueX detector.
 A tagging spectrometer, referred to as the tagger, will be built 2 m downstream of the radiator and will measure the energy of the electrons which radiated the photons, the photon energy will then determined from energy conservation.
-The tagger will be readout for every GlueX trigger and will be the primary measurement of the photon energy, but the measured photon flux will be a convolution of the collimated photon spectrum with the trigger efficiency $(I{\gamma}^{\text{meas}}(E) = I{\gamma}^{\text{coll}}(E)\epsilon(E))$.
-Cross section measurements at GlueX will require a knowledge of the photon spectrum $I{\gamma}^{\text{coll}}(E)$, that in principle could be determined by the GlueX detector itself from the measured trigger rates.
+The tagger will be readout for every GlueX trigger and will be the primary measurement of the photon energy.
+Additionally, the tagger can be readout using a random bunch crossing in order to measure the photon energy spectrum of the uncollimated photon beam $I{\nu}^{uncoll}(E)$ .
+Cross section measurements at GlueX will require in addition a measurement of the photon flux as a function of energy of the beam after the collimators, $I{\nu}^{\text{coll}}(E)$ .
+In principle the photon spectrum could be determined by the GlueX detector from the measured trigger rates.
 However this would require understanding the acceptance and trigger efficiencies at the 1-2% level.
 In practice, an additional instrument will be needed for a precise measurement of the photon flux incident on the GlueX target.
 In addition to the absolute flux measurement, the linear polarization of the photon beam also needs measured.

 In order to have a precision measurement of the characteristics of the photon beam it is necessary to base the measurement on a well understood process.
 It is proposed to use pair production which is a well understood QED process as the basis for the luminosity measurement and polarization determination.
-The pair production cross section between E{γ} of 12 and 6 GeV is accurate to better than 1%.
+The pair production cross section between $E{\gamma}$ of 12 and 6 GeV is accurate to 0.XX%.
 In this document a pair spectrometer is proposed based on a single magnet and a simple detector array.
-Such a magnet design, with simple field topography, is chosen to minimize the uncertainty of the calculated electron and positron trajectories.
+A single simple magnet design is chosen to minimize the uncertainty in the magnetic field seen by the electron and positron.
 The pair spectrometer is self calibrating to the extent that the absolute energy scale can be determined from the high energy edge of the photon spectrum.
-The endpoint of the spectrum corresponds to the CEBAF beam energy which is known to better than 1 part in 10^{-3} .
-The beam flux $I{\gamma}^{coll}(E)$ is determined from the coincidence rates in the spectrometer.
+The endpoint of the spectrum corresponds to the CEBAF beam energy which is known to better than 1 part in $10^{-3}$ .
+The beam flux $I{\gamma}^{\text{coll}}(E)$ is determined from the coincidence rates in the spectrometer.
 The excellent energy calibration of the pair spectrometer will allow a cross calibration of the photon energy measurement in the tagger spectrometer by looking at coincidences between the two spectrometers.
 This technique can also be used to determine the tagger trigger efficiency.
-Finally a careful analysis of the flux function $I{\gamma}^{coll}(E)$ can determine the polarization of the photon beam.
+Finally a careful analysis of the flux function $I{\gamma}^{\text{coll}}(E)$ can determine the polarization of the photon beam.
 In summary the goals for this Pair Spectrometer are as follows:

-- a) Continuously measure the beam flux $I{\gamma}^{\text{coll}}(E)$ as a function of energy between 6 and 12 GeV. - b) Determine the photon beam linear polarization. - c) Provide an independent tagger energy calibration. - d) Measure the tagger trigger efficiency.
+- a) Continuously measure the beam flux as a function of energy $I{\gamma}^{\text{coll}}(E)$ between 6 and 12 GeV. - b) Determine the photon beam linear polarization. - c) Provide an independent tagger energy calibration. - d) Measure the tagger trigger efficiency.